Hypnotherapy: Facts on Hypnosis and Hypnotism

 NO!
 People can lie when in hypnosis.

-Why Do People Fail To Reach Their Goals Using Hypnosis
+Why Do People Fail to Reach Goals Using Hypnosis?

-It is for this reason that follow up hypnosis is generally recommended even after a symptom seems to have disappeared completely.
-Self-hypnosis should be an ongoing affair on a daily basis.
+It is for this reason that follow-up hypnosis is largely recommended even after a symptom seems to have disappeared completely.
+Self-hypnosis should be an ongoing affair daily.
 Ultimately, YOUR SUCCESS IS UP TO YOU! - (Reference: Alan B. Densky, CH - www.neuro-vision.us)

 - The word hypnosis has the root hypnos which is actually a word for sleep in the original Greek.